Bristol-Myers Squibb Company (BMY) Shares Down Despite Recent Market Volatility

 - +57.39 for the gross margin

 The net margin for Bristol-Myers Squibb Company stands at +13.71.
+The total capital return value is set at 12.08, while invested capital returns managed to touch 8.80.
 Equity return is now at value 19.80, with 6.40 for asset returns.

+Based on Bristol-Myers Squibb Company (BMY), the company’s capital structure generated 131.09 points at debt to equity in total, while total debt to capital is 56.73.
+Total debt to assets is 42.05, with long-term debt to equity ratio resting at 116.92.
+Finally, the long-term debt to capital ratio is 50.60.

 Conclusion